 Stop for Lunch at Bindi Enzo

-On the drive out from the town of Pienza, you’ll want to stop at Bindi Enzo, a salumeria with a beautiful variety of pecorino cheeses from their family farm, salami, and other meats.
-Including some of the best porchetta during this Italy trip.
+On the drive out from historic Pienza, you’ll want to stop at Bindi Enzo.
+A salumeria with a beautiful variety of pecorino cheeses from their family farm, salami, and other meats, including some of the best porchetta during this Italy trip.

 We stopped here for lunch, one of the highlights of our time in Tuscany.

 Fun Fact: Pecorino cheese originates from Pienza.
 You'll find pecorino shops and farms throughout Pienza.
 As you're driving around Pienza and closer to farms, you'll get a wift of cheese in the air.